tiranmi2-pixel/AccountingResearch/README.md

 ### Step 2: Run the Separate EDGAR Downloader and ML Classifier

-Use the following file as the input to the Python/Google Colab downloader:
+Use the following file as the input to the Python downloader:

 ```text
 R Raw Data/TSR Manual Search List - Equity.csv